Skip to Content

 You may have already completed the equivalent of some or all of the pre-requisite courses at a tertiary provider within New Zealand or overseas.

-You will need to contact Student Administration for advice on credit assessment and selection of alternate courses instead of the pre-requisite courses.
+You will need to contact Student Administration for advice on credit assessment and selection of alternate courses.
 This should be done before 1st November in the year prior to which you wish to apply for selection.

-Apply for admission through the standard Massey University online application - the programme you will choose will be “BVetTech pre-selection”.
-You’ll also enrol in your pre-selection phase courses, which will be 247,155, 123.101, 162.101, 199.101 whether you are on the Manawatu or Auckland campus.
+Apply for admission through the standard Massey University online application - the programme you will choose will be “Bachelor of Veterinary Technology pre-selection”.
+You’ll also enrol in your pre-selection phase courses, which will be 247,155, 123.101, 162.101, 199.101, irrespective of whether you are on the Manawatu or Auckland campus.

 Along with your application, you will need to:

 All students need to apply for admission into the professional phase (see details of selection below) through the standard Massey University online application.
-The programme you will select in your application will be “BVetTech”.
+The programme you will select in your application will be “Bachelor of Veterinary Technology”.

 For those that also have to apply for the pre-selection phase, complete that application PRIOR to applying for the professional phase.

 Your standard application for selection into the professional phase is due on 15 March of the year you are applying for professional phase admission.
-Late applications are not accepted.
+Late applications will not be accepted.

 To be eligible for selection into the professional phase of the veterinary technology programme you must meet all of the four criteria listed below